qiujason/Cell-Automaton-Simulations/doc/DESIGN.md

  * New Simulations - new simulations are very easy to add as they only require a csv file with a header denoting the grid rows and columns and number values denoting the initial states of each cell.
+Additionally, a new properties file should be added which contains basic elements of the simulation (simulation type, title, author, description, csv file name, and optional parameters such as neighbor policy, edge policy, grid type, optional inputs, and color mappings).

  * New Types of Simulations - new types of simulations are very easy to add as they only require a new rules class and state class.
-Reflection will take care of the rest and instantiate the new simulation models via the name of the class
+Reflection will take care of the rest and instantiate the new simulation models via the name of the class.
+                                In the Opt ionalKey.properties file, the simulation type needs to be added along with a list of optional keys it should expect.

  * New Types of Grids - new types of grids can be added as simply as deciding on an apt name, writing in the new build2DArray method and then having the intialConfigurationPolicy equal to that in a properties file